scriptrdotio/howto/tutorials/endtoendapp1/README.md

 To customize the line chart widget, click the gear icon on its top-right corner:

 - In the DATA tab, set the "message tag" field to "historical_device_value".
-This means that our line chart will only consume published messages that have an id set to "historical_device_data".
+This means that our line chart will only consume published messages that have an id set to "historical_device_value".
 - Replace the value of the "API" field with "ingestion".
 This instructs the widget to send a request to this script, the first time it is loaded.
 The widget will thus display any data that is returned by the script.
 - Clear the content of the "DATA" field (this is optional)